Namalsk

-Namalsk is a lore-heavy unofficial map and mod solely made by respected ArmA modder and now Creative Lead of Bohemia Interactive, Sumrak.
+is a lore-heavy unofficial map and mod solely made by respected Arma modder and now Creative Lead & Senior Map Designer of Bohemia Interactive, Adam "Sumrak" Franců.
 Originally a personal project for Sumrak, Namalsk's age outdates the Arma II DayZ mod entirely, created in 2008 as a modded campaign for Arma I called "Namalsk Crisis" with an additional mod named Nightstalkers: Shadow of Namalsk.
 It was fully rereleased for Arma II in 2011, and for the third time released for the DayZ Standalone in 2020.

 Namalsk is a fictional island presumed to be set in the Russian Bering Sea.
-Intended to be a hardcore map, it's a mostly barren wasteland with little life.
-Namalsk is covered mainly by coniferous forests while mountains in the South are covered by permanent snow cover.
+Intended to be a hardcore map, it's mostly barren with little life or civilization.
+Namalsk is covered mainly by coniferous forests while tall mountains in the South are blanketed by permanent snow cover.
 A very large portion of the map is covered by desolate ice sheets.
-It has only one major city, located in the central North, Vorkuta.
-Spawn zones are spaced out on the Northern coastline, and following any road South will take you to the bottlenecked crossing of where the map is split North and South.
-The Sebjan marsh crossing is to the east, while the Sebjan dam crossing is to the west.
-The dam is considerably more dangerous than the marsh crossing, with many more zombies - and more military loot.
-The marsh crossing is a single military guardshed and tower with zombies on a long road surrounded by water that's commonly sniped upon due to high traffic.
+It has only one major city on the whole map, located in the central North, Vorkuta.
+Spawn zones are spaced out on the Northern coastline.
+The map is naturally bottlenecked into North and South, where predators only spawn in the South.

 Namalsk is an absolute homage to S.T.A.L.K.E.R.: Shadow of Chernobyl (2007).
 Home to an extremely perilous mission to reach the Alien planet of Lantia, I've spent countless hours studying vague knowledge on what seems to be a 50-step process of going there.
 95% of Namalsk playtime is freshie fun and getting shot in Vorkuta, while the adventure down South can take a turn at any time due to the dense population of predators and zombies around military areas, not to mention geared players with the same mission as you.
 The journey to Lantia can take days to weeks to accomplish fully, across many lives.
-The good news is, I've compiled it all into a comprehensive (and updated!!!!) guide!
+The good news is, I've compiled it all into a comprehensive guide ^_^ the site below is Sumrak's website on Namalsk.

 I. Basics of Namalsk